ccccmark/gitcheatsheet/README.md

 nothing to commit, working tree clean
 ```

-But if you have something that is not commited, when you execute the command, you will get this:
+But if you have something that is not tracked, when you execute the command, you will get this:

 ```
 $ git status